Above Suspicion (2019 film): Production

 The film was announced during the 2016 Cannes Film Festival.
 Philip Noyce was set as director, with Emilia Clarke and Jack Huston cast as the film's two main leads.
 The production began filming in Lexington, Kentucky on May 24, 2016.
 Omar Benson Miller was cast on May 25, 2016, with May 27 seeing the additions of Thora Birch and Johnny Knoxville to the cast, alongside numerous other supporting actors.
 Filming took place in central and eastern Kentucky – in Lexington in Fayette County, and in Bourbon and Harlan counties – in 2016.

 Release

 It was first released in the United Arab Emirates on June 20, 2019.
 Its theatrical release in the United States and on VOD was on May 7, 2021 by Lionsgate.

 Reception

-Box office

-Above Suspicion grossed a worldwide total of $25,396.